 - It’s also important to stake just after transplanting.
 This way, you can ensure you’re not damaging your plant’s roots.

-- Set your stake roughly three to five inches away from your plant and drive it at least a foot into the soil to best ensure it remains stable during heavy storms.
+- Set your stake roughly three to five inches from your plant and drive it at least a foot into the soil to ensure it remains stable during heavy storms.

 - As your plant grows, tie the plant’s stem to your stake using a soft tie.
-I like using nylon rope.
-You can also use coated wires sold at nurseries.
+We suggest using tomato twine.
+You can also use tomato clips or coated wires sold at nurseries.
 Leave a few inches of slack.
 This way, your tie doesn’t cut into the tomato stem as it grows in width.

 - Add more ties as the plant continues growing up the stake.
-You’ll know when because it will start to flop over.
+You’ll know when to do this because the plant will start to flop over.

-- Be sure to prune off outward suckers and unwanted branches routinely.
+- Be sure to prune your tomatoes to remove outward suckers and unwanted branches routinely.

-How to Tie Up Tomato Plants: Tomato Cages
+2. Tying Up Tomato Plants Using Tomato Cages

 How to Use Tomato Cages

-- Tomato Cages are pretty simple to install.
-First, simply push the four prongs at the bottom into the soil around your tomato plant.
+- Tomato cages are simple to install.
+First, push the four prongs at the bottom into the soil around your tomato plant.

 - If your cage needs more support to handle the extra weight of your heavy fruits, you can also use two wooden stakes or rebar on opposite sides.
 Just drive them into the ground about 12 inches deep alongside the cage and tie them to the cage using twist ties or other material.